Ujah2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -type d -not -name '.' | wc -l  counts the number of directories and sub-directories in the current directory
+ls -t1 | head displays the 10 newest files in the current directory